 Willem de Kooning and Mark Rothko are two great American artists.
 They are both Abstract Expressionism artists.

-Mart Rothko and Willem de Kooning are important artists of the abstract expressionism art movement.
-Even though they were in the same art movement, their art is quite different yet has some similarities.
-They both use color and layering in their work and saw how they executed their work as an important aspect of their paintings.
+Mart Rothko and Willem de Kooning are essential abstract expressionism art movement artists.
+Even though they were in the same art movement, their art is quite different, yet it has some similarities.
+They used color and layering in their work and saw how they executed it as an essential aspect of their paintings.

 Willem de Kooning And Mark Rothko Are both Abstract Expressionism Painters

-Abstract expressionism is a term that applies to a new form of abstract art American painters developed, such as Jackson Pollock, Mark Rothko, and Willem de Kooning.
-One of the main aspects of abstract expressionism is using gestural brushstrokes, mark making, and impressionism of spontaneity.
+Abstract expressionism is a term that applies to a new form of abstract art that American painters developed, such as Jackson Pollock, Mark Rothko, and Willem de Kooning.
+One of the main aspects of abstract expressionism is using gestural brushstrokes, mark-making, and impressionism of spontaneity.

-Mark Rothko always said he was not part of any school, even though most scholars put him as a leader of the New York School of color field painting in Abstract Expressionism.
+Mark Rothko always said he was not part of any school, even though most scholars put him as a leader of the New York School of Color field of painting in Abstract Expressionism.
 Mark Rothko was known to say:

 Mark Rothko And Willem de Kooning – Two Different Groups Within Abstract Expressionism

-Even though Mark Rothko never considered himself an Abstract Expressionism, he is considered a leader in this movement.
+Even though Mark Rothko never considered himself an Abstract Expressionist, he is considered a leader in this movement.

-Mark Rothko and Willem de Kooning are abstract expressionism painters; they are within two different types of groups that make up abstract expressionism.
-Here are their different groups explained:
+Mark Rothko and Willem de Kooning are abstract expressionism painters within two different types of groups that make up abstract expressionism.
+Here are their other groups explained:

 - Willem de Kooning An Action Painter – Willem de Kooning is considered an Action Painter within Abstract Expressionism.
 He would work with large brushes and make sweeping gestural marks on the canvas.